 Most people with LTCs spend just a few hours per year with healthcare professionals and more than 99% of their lives managing their conditions themselves.
-As such, they need to become experts in their own health and will make all the day-to-day decisions which affect their own health.
+As such, they need to become experts in their own health and will make all the day-to-day decisions which affect their health.
 In terms of healthcare this means that the system needs to support individuals to develop the knowledge, skills and confidence to manage their own care.

-People with LTCs and the organisations that support them, such as National voices, the Kings Fund and Richmond Group, make a compelling case for services which are better organised around their needs, and emphasise that despite a robust evidence base and compelling financial case, little improvement has occurred over the last 10 years.
+People with LTCs and the organisations that support them such as National Voices, The Kings Fund and Richmond Group make a compelling case for services which are better organised around their needs and, in addition to better prevention and early diagnosis, they ask that clinical care includes:

-- Support for self management
+- Support for self-management

-- Engagement in decisions about their care
+- Greater involvement in decisions about their care (shared decision making)

 - Coordination of health and social care